OpenCTI-Platform/opencti/docs/docs/deployment/authentication.md

 }
 ```

-If this mode is activated and the headers are available the user will be automatically logged without any action or notice.
-The logout uri will remove the session and redirect the configured uri.
-If not specified the redirect will be done to the request referer and so the header authentication will be done again.
+If this mode is activated and the headers are available, the user will be automatically logged without any action or notice.
+The logout uri will remove the session and redirect to the configured uri.
+If not specified, the redirect will be done to the request referer and so the header authentication will be done again.

 ## Automatically create group on SSO